 We have the technology available to power our lives without killing our planet and harming our communities.
 Getting to 100% renewable energy electricity is 100% doable.
 We can have homegrown and locally-produced energy and stop being reliant on the fossil fuel industry.
-The more we invest in renewables the cheaper they become - soon renewable electricity will be cheaper than fossil fuels for households and businesses.
 Renewable energy projects create more investment across the economy.
 More community-controlled renewable energy will give people greater access to and ownership over their local energy systems and strengthen community ties.

 We have the privilege of being blessed with natural energy resources.
-Wind, sun, and geothermal energy are abundant in Aotearoa - all we need is for those in charge to change the way we power our homes and industry to 100% renewable energy.
+Wind, sun, and geothermal energy are abundant in Aotearoa – all we need is for those in charge to support our communities so we can work together and power homes and industry with 100% renewable energy.